ammaarreshi/gemini-media-playground/README.md

 3. Wait for Gemini to process and generate your image
 4. The generated image will appear in the chat thread

+### Generating Videos

+1. Type a prompt that includes video generation intent
+   - Example: "Generate a video of a spaceship flying through an asteroid field"
+   - Or: "Turn this image into a video of waves crashing" (when an image is attached)
+2. Click the send button or press Enter
+3. Wait for fal.ai to process your request and generate the video
+4. The generated video will appear in the chat thread and can be played directly

 ### Editing Images

 1. **From scratch:**